 This study is investigating the LGBTQI+ experiences of cancer and cancer care and medical intervention to reduce cancer risk, including partners, family members and friends of LGBTQI+ people with cancer, as well as LGBTQI+ people who have cared for someone with cancer (15y+).

-Inclusion does not imply endorsement.
+Inclusion on this website does not imply endorsement.